hashicorp/packer/website/source/docs/builders/parallels-iso.html.markdown

   view all available values for this run `prlctl create x --distribution list`.
   Setting the correct value hints to Parallels how to optimize the virtual hardware to work best with that operating system.

+* `guest_os_type` (string) - The guest OS type being installed.
+By default this is "other", but you can get _dramatic_ performance improvements by setting this to the proper value.
+To view all available values for this run `prlctl create x --ostype list`.
+Setting the correct value hints to Parallels Desktop how to optimize the virtual hardware to work best with that operating system.

 * `hard_drive_interface` (string) - The type of controller that the hard drives are attached to, defaults to "sata".
 Valid options are